 Monica Jones is an assistant research scientist in UMTRI’s Biosciences Group.
-She joined UMTRI in October 2014 following a postdoctoral research fellowship at Canada Defence Research & Development Centre.
-She earned her PhD in Industrial and Operations Engineering (IOE) from the University of Michigan.
-She also holds an MSE in IOE from the University of Michigan, an MHK in Applied Human Performance from the University of Windsor, and a BSc in Biological Sciences from the University of Guelph.
-Prior to starting her graduate studies at Michigan, she worked for Ford Motor Company.
+She joined UMTRI in 2014 after a postdoctoral fellowship as a visiting fellow at the Canada Defence Research & Development Centre.
+She has an MS and a PhD in Industrial and Operations Engineering from the University of Michigan.
+She also earned an MHK in Applied Human Performance from the University of Windsor and a BSc in Biological Sciences from the University of Guelph.

 Featured PublicationsSEE ALL Monica Jones PUBLICATIONS